The Hateful Patient

 (continued below)

-Click HERE to buy the print edition from Barnes and Noble or HERE to buy it from Amazon or HERE to buy it from The Book Source
+Click HERE to buy the print edition from Barnes and Noble

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK

-Click HERE to buy various electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy electronic books (e-books) and video lectures (DVDs) about narcissists, psychopaths, and abuse in relationships

-Click HERE to buy the ENTIRE SERIES of eight electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy the ENTIRE SERIES of sixteen electronic books (e-books) about narcissists, psychopaths, and abuse in relationships

 "One of the most important presenting symptoms of the narcissist in therapy is his (or her) insistence that he (or she) is equal to the psychotherapist in knowledge, in experience, or in social status.
 The narcissist in the therapeutic session spices his speech with psychiatric lingo and professional terms.